tangle-network/frost-blueprint/README.md

 **A FROST Blueprint for Tangle Network.**

+> [!CAUTION]
+> This still WIP and mostly broken, keep an eye on the commit log

 ## 📚 Prerequisites

 Before you can run this project, you will need to have the following software installed on your machine: